lucijakrusic/SentiAnno/README.md

 - gold_standard.csv - first version of gold standard corpus, to be extended with current and future annotation rounds
 - annotations_per_annotator.png - distribution of annotations per annotator
 - annotation_counts_overall.png- distribution of annotations in the gold standard
+- annotator_questionnaire.pdf - questionnaire used for usability and user experience testing